ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-01-22-git-add-command-explained-a-step-by-step-tutorial.md

 Revert>>
 {%- endhighlight -%}

-Check if the file you choose contains the astheristic and If there is no other file to revert, just press enter.
+Check if the file you choose contains the asterisk, and If there is no other file to revert to, just press enter.

 {%- highlight diff -%}
 Revert>>